arielle10/DC-Bus-Stop-Equity-Analysis-Shiny-App-/README.md

 * Investigates how infrastructure changes may affect different communities.
 * Highlights the intersection of public transportation, demographics, and accessibility.

+## Methods

+- Integrated WMATA bus stop, ward boundary, and demographic datasets.
+- Performed data cleaning and aggregation at the ward level.
+- Created interactive geographic visualizations using R Shiny.
+- Conducted exploratory data analysis and linear regression modeling.
+- Developed an interactive dashboard for public transportation policy analysis.

+## Key Findings

+The analysis explored whether bus stop removals under WMATA's Better Bus Network redesign were associated with demographic and socioeconomic characteristics across Washington, DC wards.

+Two linear regression models were examined:

+- **Median Household Income vs. Percentage of Bus Stops Removed**
+- **Number of Public Transit Commuters vs. Percentage of Bus Stops Removed**

+While neither model reached statistical significance, the results provided useful directional insights.
+The income model suggested that higher-income wards tended to experience slightly lower percentages of bus stop removals, while the commuter model indicated little relationship between transit usage and stop removals.

+Overall, the findings did not provide strong statistical evidence that bus stop removals were systematically associated with income levels or public transit commuter volume.
+However, the project demonstrates how geographic, demographic, and transportation data can be combined to evaluate public policy decisions and explore questions of accessibility and transportation equity.

 ## Data Sources